-The Administrative Secretary is employed by the Meeting to manage the business activities of the Meeting; supervise the employees of the Meeting (except where otherwise specified); schedule and make arrangements for the use of the buildings and facilities; provide advisory assistance in support of the activities of the Meeting for Business and Meeting for Worship; and facilitate the extension of Meeting services to members, attenders, visitors, and the wider community.
+The Administrative Secretary and Event Manager is employed by the Meeting to manage the business activities of the Meeting; supervise the employees of the Meeting; schedule and make arrangements for the use of the buildings and facilities; provide advisory assistance in support of the activities of the Meeting for Business and Meeting for Worship; and facilitate the extension of Meeting services to members, attenders, visitors, and the wider community.

-The Administrative Secretary is responsible to the Personnel Committee for carrying out the policies and direction of the Committee.
-The Personnel Committee oversees the work of the Administrative Secretary and designates one of its members to provide counsel to the Administrative Secretary on interpretation of policy, setting priorities, and other matters related to the Administrative Secretary's responsibilities.
+The Administrative Secretary and Event Manager is responsible to the Personnel Committee for carrying out the policies and direction of the Committee.
+The Personnel Committee oversees the work of the Administrative Secretary and Event Manager and designates one of its members to provide counsel to the Administrative Secretary and Event Manager on interpretation of policy, setting priorities, and other matters related to the Administrative Secretary and Event Manager's responsibilities.

-Each year the Administrative Secretary prepares a "State of the Staff" report on behalf of the entire office staff for presentation to the Meeting for Business according to the Business Meeting Agenda (sec.
+Each year the Administrative Secretary and Event Manager prepares a "State of the Staff" report on behalf of the entire office staff for presentation to the Meeting for Business according to the Business Meeting Agenda (sec.
 12.1).

-The Administrative Secretary serves as Recorder, and therefore as an ex officio member of the Records and Handbook Committee, and as an ex officio member of the Search Committee, the Property Committee and the Finance and Stewardship Committee.
-The Administrative Secretary, a member of the Religious Society of Friends, is appointed or reappointed every three years by the Committee of Clerks upon the recommendation of the Personnel Committee.
-The Administrative Secretary's work is reviewed annually by the Personnel Committee.
-The Committee of Clerks annually receives recommendations from the Finance and Stewardship Committee, after that committee has conferred with the Personnel Committee, regarding the salaries and benefits of the Administrative Secretary and the Assistant Secretary and approves the salaries and benefits for these staff that are reflected in the Meeting's operating budget.
+The Administrative Secretary and Event Manager serves as Recorder, and therefore as an ex officio member of the Records and Handbook Committee, and as an ex officio member of the Search Committee, the Property Committee and the Finance and Stewardship Committee.
+The Administrative Secretary and Event Manager, a member of the Religious Society of Friends, is appointed or reappointed every three years by the Committee of Clerks upon the recommendation of the Personnel Committee.
+The Administrative Secretary and Event Manager's work is reviewed annually by the Personnel Committee.
+The Committee of Clerks annually receives recommendations from the Finance and Stewardship Committee, after that committee has conferred with the Personnel Committee, regarding the salaries and benefits of the Administrative Secretary and Event Manager and approves the salaries and benefits for these staff that are reflected in the Meeting's operating budget.

-Unless otherwise specified, all other members of the Meeting staff are employed by and are responsible to the Administrative Secretary.
+Unless otherwise specified, all other members of the Meeting staff are employed by and are responsible to the Administrative Secretary and Event Manager.
+There is also a custodian, who may be an employee or contractor.
 Other contractors may be hired by the Property Manager, as needed and budget funds are available, to assist in property maintenance.
-Committees also may budget for and hire consultants and contractors (or employees, in the case of child care, under the oversight of the Religious Education Committee) to facilitate their work; oversight of such consultants and contractors is coordinated with the Administrative Secretary, Property Manager and Bookkeeper.
+Committees also may budget for and hire consultants and contractors (or employees, in the case of child care, under the oversight of the Religious Education Committee) to facilitate their work; oversight of such consultants and contractors is coordinated with the Administrative Secretary and Event Manager and Bookkeeper.